Frequently Asked Questions

 Varies per chain

-Network gas fee will vary depending on the withdrawl chain.
-Batching however will lower the fee that would normally be paid.
+Network gas fees will vary depending on the withdrawal chain.
+Batching, however, will lower the fee that would normally be paid.